slopezpereyra/slopezpereyra.github.io/_posts/2024-07-12-OnWriting.md

 me.
 I often recall the lesser rather than the central aspects of a work, and an occasional curiosity can captivate me more than the solid gist of a deep argument.
-Above all, I despise grandiloquent or convoluted works, and feel no shame in saying that I saw nothing to enjoy---nor even to comprehend--- in the likes of a Hegel or a Heidgger, however deep they are claimed to be.
+Above all, I despise grandiloquent or convoluted works, and feel no shame in saying that I saw nothing to enjoy—nor even to comprehend— in the likes of a Hegel or a Heidgger, however deep they are claimed to be.
 I pursue matters with candour and joy, and thus clarity and honesty compel me above all things.